When one climbs up the saddle of their motorcycle, the first thing they notice is the instrument cluster of their bike.

 Indian motorcycles have come a long way.
 These days, motorcycle brands in India are decking out their bike line-ups with the best hardware.
 The following sections shine a light on some bikes with multi-functional instrument clusters.

-The D 400 is a touring-capable street bike from Bajaj.
+The Bajaj Dominar 400 is a touring-capable street bike from Bajaj.
 The current ex-showroom price of the bike is Rs.
 2, 77,945.
 The motorcycle is powered by a 373.3cc BS6 engine.
 The peak power and torque outputs of the engine are 39.42 bhp and 35 Nm.
 The bike comes with front and rear disc brakes as well as ABS.
 The bike also flaunts two fully digital instrument clusters with multiple functionalities.

 The Bajaj Pulsar RS 200 is a premium sports bike from the brand.
 The current ex-showroom price of this motorcycle is Rs.
 2, 05,690.
 The bike is powered by a 199.5cc BS6 engine.
 The peak power and torque outputs of the engine are 24.1 bhp and 18.7 Nm.
 The bike is equipped with front and rear disc brakes as well as ABS.
 The bike is equipped with a semi-digital instrument cluster with multiple functionalities.